 Conditions like hyperparathyroidism can cause an imbalance in the calcium and phosphorus levels in the blood.
-This can result in bones deteriorating leading to joint pain and inflammation.
+This can result in your dog's bones deteriorating leading to joint pain and inflammation.

 There are a number of things you can do to help your dog if they have joint issues:

-Keep them at a healthy weight and manage their diet
+- Keep your dog at a healthy weight and manage their diet

-When you are looking for a joint supplement for dogs, the key is the blend of building blocks, the natural anti-inflammatory support and the absorption rate in the digestive tract.
+When you are looking for a joint supplement for dogs, the best joint supplements on the market will include natural anti-inflammatory support, a blend of building blocks and actives and a formulation that encourages a high absorption rate in the digestive tract.

-Used together for the best support, these nutraceuticals provide the building blocks to help maintain smooth cartilage in your dog’s joints, essential to maintain the resilience of cartilage.
+Glucosamine provides the building blocks to help maintain smooth and resilient cartilage in your dog’s joints.

 Omega-3 Fatty Acids

 Important for helping to maintain the natural anti-inflammatory actions of the metabolism.
-Hemp oil is probably the best source found in the plant world and provides a unique combination that allows the animal’s body to make essential Omega-3 fats normally only found in fish.
+Hemp oil (used in Joint Aid for Dogs) is probably the best source found in the plant world and provides a unique combination that allows the animal’s body to make essential Omega-3 fats normally only found in fish.

 Methylsulfonylmethane is a source of sulphur which is used by your dog’s body to produce and maintain connective tissues like tendons, ligaments and cartilage.